KatTraxler/KatTraxler.github.io/_posts/2020-12-05-gcp-users-groups-101.markdown

 An inventory of the users and groups within your domain can be accessed through the Google Workspace [Admin Console](https://admin.google.com/ac/users).

-**Defaults**
+### Defaults

 1. Cross-Organization Access Allowed

-**ANY** Google user or group in **ANY** domain can be assigned IAM Roles in **ANY** organization or project in any domain.
+    **ANY** Google user or group in **ANY** domain can be assigned IAM Roles in **ANY** organization or project.

- - Example: The GCP Organization for the domain `test.com` can have IAM Policy granting principals from `example.org` access to their resources.
+    - Example: The GCP Organization for the domain `test.com` can have IAM Policy granting principals from the `example.org` domain access to their resources.
- - To limit **WHO** can be a member in IAM Policy, employ the Organizational Policy Constraint `[constraints/iam.allowedPolicyMemberDomains](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-domains)` where by you can define an allowed list of approved domains.
+    - To limit **WHO** can be a member in IAM Policy, employ the Organizational Policy Constraint [constraints/iam.allowedPolicyMemberDomains](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-domains) allowing you to define an approved/allowed domains.

-1. All Users can Create GCP Projects and Resources
+2. All Users can Create GCP Projects and Resources

-By default, when GCP is enabled within Google Workspace, users have the ability to create projects and create a billing account.
+    By default, when GCP is an enabled app in Google Workspace, users have the ability to create projects and create a billing account.
 Consequently, creators of projects are automatically granted the powerful owner role for the projects they create.

     To manage this default behavior:

     - First, create designated billing accounts and project creators.
     - Then, [manually remove](https://cloud.google.com/resource-manager/docs/default-access-control#removing-default-roles) the default roles (Project Creator and Billing Account Creator) from the organization node.